evolvedbinary/docker-existdb/README.md

 ```bash
 docker logs exist
 ```
+This works best when providing the `-t` flag when running an image.

 ### Development use via `docker-compose`
 Use of [docker compose](https://docs.docker.com/compose/) for local development or integration into a multi-container environment is strongly recommended.